 This program is designed to meet the extended year service needs of students ages 5-21.
 The overall program focus is to maintain basic functional skills while integrating home living, self-help, and technology skills.
 Students will maintain individual educational plan goals relating to self-sufficiency and independence, and functional academics.
 The program components consist of functional reading, writing, math, technology, physical education, music, library, art, social skills, listening skills and home living.

-Cost: All programs are free to parents and students.
-The Minnesota State Academy funds most programs for the blind through dollars dedicated to the school by the Minnesota Legislature.
+All programs are free to parents and students.
+The Minnesota State Academy funds most programs through dollars dedicated to the school by the Minnesota Legislature.
 Cost impact to school districts include transportation and any one-to-one services (example: paraprofessional or nursing) that the student may require.

-b) the Resident District can indicate intent to use the MSA ESY program by submitting the student's current IEP and evaluation.
-The IEP must clearly indicate ESY goals.
+b) The Resident District sends MSA the student's current IEP and evaluation.
+The IEP must clearly indicate ESY goals to be addressed.
 Documents may be submitted the following ways:

 US mail: Janis Dugan (Noyes Hall), 615 Olof Hanson Drive, Faribault, MN 55021